 Introduction to London, Kentucky

 London, Kentucky, in Laurel county, is 63 miles S of Lexington, Kentucky.
-There are 5,692 residents in the city.

 The city of London is a county seat in Laurel County and is located in the eastern coal field.
 The community was named after London, England.
 The Laurel County was established in the year 1826.
 The city was marked by its strong history of Battle of London and Battle of Camp Wildcat.
 The battles were followed by the foundation of education, infrastructure and business.
 By the end of the 19th century, the city of London became a prospective destination for education and business.